I will commit myself to you by establishing a relationship in which you can explore your concerns in an environment of support and understanding.

 I believe that we all have the ability to heal ourselves and live to the full extent of our potential, given the right safe and supportive conditions.
 My own life experience, including of counselling and meditation enhance my ability to really empathise with and help others and this led to my decision to train and practise as a counsellor.

-I have plenty of experience of phone counselling.
-This has been working surprisingly well and I am happy to offer it at this time.
+I have plenty of experience of phone and online counselling.
+This has been working exceedingly well and I am happy to offer it at this time.

 I am a fully-qualified, British Association of Counsellors and Psychotherapists-registered and experienced counsellor offering individual counselling sessions in Mansfield and in Wollaton, Nottingham.
 I work within the Person-Centred Counselling framework.
 Person-centred counsellors create a climate of unconditional positive regard, empathy and the experience of an authentic and genuine relationship for clients to explore their difficulties.